-Corpus Hacks is a 12 hour student-run biology oriented hackathon for middle and high schoolers in the Bay Area.
+Corpus Hacks is a 12-hour student-run hackathon for female and nonbinary middle and high school students in the Bay Area.
 Participants will receive free swag, prizes and food.
-They will have the opportunity to participate in workshops, learn from industry experts, and develop their coding skills in a stress-free environment.
+We hope to provide participants with an inclusive environment where they can engage in workshops, learn from industry experts, find peers with similar interests in computer science, and develop their coding skills in a stress-free setting.

 All experience levels are welcome!
 Corpus Hacks invites beginners to participate.

 Projects will be judged by industry experts from Bay Area tech companies.

 We will send out waivers to participants who filled out the registration form.

 A computer and a charger.
 Everything else will be provided.

 No, teams are not required.
 We will give time for participants to meet each other and form teams of up to four at the beginning of the event.